-At Cranbourne Carlisle Primary School, our language other than English (LOTE) – Mandarin subject endeavours to provide children not only with language skills, but also a cultural awareness of the Chinese speaking community.
+At Cranbourne Carlisle Primary School, our Language Other Than English (LOTE) subject, Mandarin, endeavours to provide children not only with language skills, but also a cultural awareness of the Chinese speaking community.

-This year, Mandarin is taught and practiced through a variety of topics for different Year level, such as:
+Our Mandarin program includes a variety of topics for different Year levels, such as: